 The minutes of the meetings of the Investment Advisory Committee are published on the website and include a summary of the committee’s discussions of each stock purchased for the fund.

 Resources, Affiliations & Corporate Strategies

-Seb Beloe, DIC, CEnv (Partner, Head of Sustainability Research)
+Seb Beloe, DIC, CEnv (Partner, Head of Research)

-Seb is Head of Sustainability Research and previously had the same role at Henderson Global Investors.
-Prior to Henderson, Seb was the Vice President of Research and Advocacy at SustainAbility.
+Seb is Head of Research and leads the integration of sustainability analysis within the investment process, as well as overseeing engagement activities.
+Previously, Seb was Head of SRI Research at Henderson Global Investors and was the Vice President of Research and Advocacy at SustainAbility.

 Ty joined the WHEB Asset Management team in March 2011.
 He carries out in-depth analysis of companies in the portfolio and potential stock ideas within the integrated team.
 Prior to joining WHEB, Ty worked as a Senior Associate at UOB Asia in Hong Kong, and at Morgan Stanley and Accenture.